 Wired bootloading does not need to be done in the same space as the active CUWBNet.

-Should the wired process fail, check the following:
+If the wired bootloading fails, verify the following:

-If none of those items resolve the issue, plug the device in and use the CUWB USB Driver to recover the device.
+If issues persist, plug the device in and use the CUWB USB Driver to recover the device.

 Contact Ciholas and provide a copy of the image being loaded onto devices.

-The CUWB Manager should be used for anchor wired bootloading and devices will need to be part of a CUWBNet.
+Anchor wired bootloading uses the CUWB Manager and requires devices to be part of the CUWBNet.

 Configuration -> General tab.Status -> Devices tab.Configuration -> General tab once all devices are updated.
 This helps prevent unwanted updates if using a mix of firmware on devices.For customers using a set production CUWBNet, an additional isolated (via RF or physically) CUWBNet can be set up just for bootloading